Beirut Urban Lab

 The Beirut Blast: A Week On

 As we write this short reflection, the Beirut Port’s August 4, 2020 explosion still runs deep shockwaves through every one of us.
 We are just beginning to absorb the unmeasurable losses that have fallen on our city and its people.
 Some 2,700 tons of Ammonium Nitrate were callously stored in a port hangar, in close vicinities of residential neighborhoods, for six years.
 It happened with the full knowledge of successive port authorities, customs’ officials, and many other public officials (and unofficials).
-They detonated as if to announce the resounding end of an era: Lebanon’s post-civil war corrupt order could not have gone down peacefully.
-Almost a week later, the city is mourning its dead, young and old, while most rescue teams are discontinuing their efforts to locate the remaining missing people.

 • The Beirut Urban Lab: Adding an Anchor to the Ecosystem of Urban Change